dgrubis/NBA-Draft-Model-2018/README.md

 *Since database was built from scratch I don't have as much data points as I'd like so model results experience pretty significant variance.

 *Wins shared also is a metric that has flaws so not a perfect measure for predicting NBA success.

+"draft_model_cleaning" is a python file where I merged and exported csv files to create the database.